oonap0oo/QB64-projects/README.md

 Similar to the Julia fractal, however initial value of z is now a constant and c varies with coordinates in the image.

+    The colors depend how fast the iterative formula diverges z² + c  --> z
+    where z and c are complex values value of c varies with coordinates in the image z is a constant

 ![mandelbrot_screenshot1.png](mandelbrot_screenshot1.png)
 ![mandelbrot_screenshot2.png](mandelbrot_screenshot2.png)
 ![mandelbrot_screenshot3.png](mandelbrot_screenshot3.png)